 A Revocable Living Trust allows you to pass your assets to your heirs “in trust”.
 If done properly, the assets will be protected from disasters, such as law suits and divorces… This type of trust is often referred to as a “Dynasty Trust”.
 Revocable Living Trusts can be used for generational planning, a way to ensure that your heirs are financially secure.

-At the Coppola Law Firm, we offer complete Estate Planning Services, and specialize in Revocable Living Trusts, Generational Planning, and Dynasty Trusts.
+At Acorn Estate Planning, we offer complete Estate Planning Services, and specialize in Revocable Living Trusts, Generational Planning, and Dynasty Trusts.

 We have over twenty years experience in Wills, Trusts, and Estates.